 Complaint An expression of dissatisfaction made to us in relation to a banking service, or the complaints handling process itself, where a response or resolution is explicitly or implicitly expected.
-Consumer credit insurance Insurance that provides cover if you can't meet the repayments on your loan because you lose your job, you are sick or injured, or you die.
-Days Calendar days.
-Default You are 'in default' if you fail to meet any of the terms and conditions of the contract.
-Default based action Exercising a legal or contractual right as a direct result of an event of default.
-Device A device given by us to you that is used to perform a transaction.
+Financial Counsellor "Financial Counsellor (including an organis benefit of an exemption (Financial Counselling Credit (Financial Court Consumer credit insurance Insurance that provides cover if you can't meet the repayments on your loan because you lose your job, you are sick or injured, or you die.
+Loan The credit or financial the banking service, ir credit contract, loan f Days Calendar days. facilities, overdrafts, co Default You are 'in default' if you fail to meet any of the terms and conditions of the contract.
+Merchant A provider of goods a Default based action Exercising a legal or contractual right as a direct result of an event of default.
+National Credit Code Means the National C National Consumer Cl Related entity As defined in section 9 Device A device given by us to you that is used to perform a transaction.
 Examples include, ATM card, debit card or credit card, contactless device.
+Security Includes, without limito interest within the mec Act 2009.
 Director guarantor A guarantor of a loan who is a director of a company which is to be the debtor for the loan.
-Dispute Has the same meaning as complaint. eftpos Proprietary or domestic debit cards managed by eftpos Payments Australia Limited.
-Enforcement proceedings For a small business: a) commencing proceedings in a court to recover a debt or to recover possession of property subject to security; or b) otherwise enforcing security by taking possession (or seeking to take) of security property, exercising a power of sale over security property, appointing receivers or receivers and managers, appointing voluntary administrators, or making application to a court for the appointment of provisional liquidators or the appointment of a trustee in bankruptcy; or c) enforcing a judgment against you, a guarantor, or your or their assets.
+Sole director guarantor r A guarantor of a loan only one director, and Dispute Has the same meaning as complaint. the loan. eftpos Proprietary or domestic debit cards managed by effpos Payments Australia Limited.
+Standard fees and charges Fees and charges norr banking service.
+Enforcement proceedings For a small business: Terms and conditions Terms and conditions s service, but does not in proceedings a) commencing proceedings in a court to recover a debt or to recover possession of property subject to security; or that may apply by op b) otherwise enforcing security by taking possession (or seeking to take) of security property, exercising a power of sale over security property, appointing receivers or receivers and managers, appointing voluntary administrators, or making application to a court for the appointment of provisional liquidators or the appointment of a trustee in bankruptcy; or Trustee guarantor A guarantor of a loan the same person, and in one of these roles an the other role. c) enforcing a judgment against you, a guarantor, or your or their assets.